General Info – summary

 Leaves

 The alternate Leaves are clustered at branchlet ends.
 This deciduous tree has leaves that are paripinnate (compound leaves ending with a pair of leaflets – photo 334).
 No glands are present on the Rachis (main axis bearing flowers or leaflets).
 Leaf axils lack glands.
 The thin, widely spaced, hairy Leaflets are elliptic to lanceolate, dull green above, lighter below (photo 336) and initially finely velvety.
 The entire (with a continuous Margin, not in any way indented) leaflets are in 5-12 opposite, or almost so, pairs and each is up to 6 x 3cm.
 Shorter leaflets occur closer to the end of each leaf (photo 334).
 Each Petiole (leaf stalk) is up to 6cm long (photo 334) and has a thickened base (photo 333).
 There are 2 short lived Stipules (basal appendages of the petiole).
 The Petiolules (leaflet stalks) are up to 6mm long (photo 336).
 The Apex is rounded or tapering.
-The Base is rounded and may be asymmetric (photo 340).
+The Base is rounded and may be asymmetric (photo 336).
 Veins on the translucent leaflets are clearly visible when viewed against a strong light (photo 340).
-Side veins loop and join before reaching the margin.
-Here a hand lens will help.
+Here side veins loop and join before reaching the margin.
+In the field a hand lens will help.

 Flowers